Fulbright-Hays Doctoral Dissertation Research Abroad

 - For other questions, please contact the Project Director in Graduate Education.

-- Do not finalize your application on-line until all of your references have submitted their letter.
+- Do not finalize your application (i.e., Submit) on-line until all of your references have submitted their letter and all of your materials have been uploaded.
 Final submission by you will lock out any other submissions.
-Be sure to heed the internal UH determined deadline for all materials.
+Be sure to heed the internal UH deadline for all materials.

 - Affiliation with a university in the country where you will do your research is strongly recommended.
 It helps you get the Fulbright, and expedites the visa process.
 Find out how much it costs to be affiliated with a university, what the procedures are and how long this takes.
 Just a letter from a professor who is in the nation where you plan to study strengthens your chance of acceptance; but you should consider getting official affiliation paperwork once you are accepted and start to process your visa.

-- You need to be ABD and in good standing by the time you travel and if a Committee on Human Subjects (CHS) approval is needed, you need to provide a CHS number before you can leave.
+- To be eligible to apply for this award, you will need to be ABD and in good standing by the time you travel and if a Committee on Human Subjects (CHS) approval is needed, you need to provide a CHS number before you can leave.
+Enrollment at UH is also required for the duration of your time away.

-- You need to submit a realistic budget.
+- Submit a realistic budget.
 Remember to consider both American and in-country insurance costs when doing your budget.
 Some countries (such as Japan) require or strongly recommend that students have national insurance.
 Health care is also easier to obtain if you have in-country in addition to American coverage.

-- When you budget for your airplane ticket, you should only research the costs of airfare.
-Do not book your ticket until your Grant Activation Request goes through.
-This might result in the cost increasing since sir fares change over time, but you should not pay for a ticket until you are certain to have the funds.
+- When you budget for your airplane ticket, you should only research the costs of airfare per the Fly America Act regulations.
+Do not book your ticket until you have been awarded and your Grant Activation Request is approved.
+This might result in the cost increasing since air fares change over time, but you should not pay for a ticket until you are certain to have the funds.